StSchnell/Data-Center-Automation/JavaScriptTools.md

 # JavaScript Tools

-The following are some JavaScript tools that, or their results, can be used in the context of Rhino and VMware Aria Automation.
+The following are some JavaScript tools that, or their results, can be used in the context of VMware Aria Automation.

 ## Emscripten